Our Engineering Coach, Megan Chinburg, recently called for further removing ableist language from Help Scout’s company

 If you’ve read this far and you’re feeling defensive (“What, I can’t say stupid now?”), I feel you.
 No one likes their language being policed or tools being removed from our toolkits.

 To those folks, I’d say: Take a deep breath.
 Google it.
-Before leaving a comment below about P.C. culture ruining everything, read some firsthand accounts from marginalized people who feel further marginalized by the ubiquity of this thoughtless language use, then consider whether your word choices supersede anyone’s feelings of safety and inclusion.
+Read some firsthand accounts from marginalized people who feel further marginalized by the ubiquity of this thoughtless language use, then consider whether your word choices supersede anyone’s feelings of safety and inclusion.
 Consider that there are almost always neutral synonyms that generally strengthen your communication; practice substituting those words instead.
 If you run a site, use your backend search to locate language that may be alienating your readers, then correct it.
 What harm can come of it?

 When you insist on using words like “crazy” or “lame” in your speech — or worse, when brands use these words in their marketing copy, which is subject to several layers of internal review — you effectively draw a straight line between people’s physical conditions or mental health issues, and that which is unfortunate and undesirable.
 It’s 2018.
 We can all do better.